SOTETO/heureka/readme.md

 - `drops` - *Microservice:* Initiate a development environment for the MS-DROPS.
 - `infra` - *Additional:* Initiate a development environment for infrastructure services and widget required to run the microservices.

-You can also use `exit` to quit the console.
+You can also use `reload` to reload the console (and its configuration) and `exit` to quit the console.

 > **Configuration:** As a best practice, the configuration should always be edited _before_ the console will be used.
 Otherwise, the state of the console could become invalid.